linea-it/pz-compute/README.md

-# pz-compute (under construction)
+# pz-compute

 Pipeline to compute photo-zs using public codes for large volumes of data in the Brazilian LSST IDAC infrastructure.

 This repository contains software developed and delivered as part of the in-kind contribution program BRA-LIN, from LIneA to the Rubin Observatory's LSST.
 An overview of this and other contributions is available [here](https://linea-it.github.io/pz-lsst-inkind-doc/).

 ### Acknowledgement
-The pipeline was built using modules from the DESC's open-source project RAIL.
-Please find the original code and documentation on [RAIL's GitHub repository](https://github.com/LSSTDESC/RAIL) and on [Read The Docs](https://lsstdescrail.readthedocs.io/) page.
+The current version of the pipeline is built using modules from the DESC's open-source project RAIL.
+Please find the source code and documentation on [RAIL's GitHub repository](https://github.com/LSSTDESC/RAIL) and on [Read The Docs](https://lsstdescrail.readthedocs.io/) page.

+## Documentation
+Two tutorials are available in [doc](./doc) directory to guide new users.

 ## RAIL Scripts